-Chepala/Fish Pulusu is a spicy and tangy popular Andhra Style seafood curry, especially in the district of Nellore.
+Chepala Pulusu or Fish Pulusu is a spicy and tangy popular Andhra Style fish curry, especially in the district of Nellore.
 The fish pulusu recipe is prepared with freshwater fishes, sesame oil, and ground masala which gives a unique traditional taste and flavor to the dish.
 This Andhra fish curry is an inviting treat for seafood lovers and can be a perfect side dish for white rice, appam, dosa, idli, roti, and similar dishes.

 About Chepala Pulusu

 Chepala/Fish Pulusu is one of the most flavorful and tastiest South Indian seafood dishes of Andhra and Telangana Cuisine particularly from the region of Nellore.
 The word Chepala means fish and Pulusu means tamarind gravy.
 So Chepala Pulusu is nothing but fresh fish simmered in a spicy and tangy tamarind sauce.

 This Andhra fish curry is prepared with a generous amount of spices that make the curry glowing red and of course spicy.
 Especially the masala paste made with roasted peppercorn, mustard, fenugreek, cumin, and poppy seeds gives a unique flavor and taste to this dish.
 And the sesame oil used in this recipe gives a traditional earthy and rustic flavor to the curry.